Work with Us

 - Full time, ongoing

-- An exciting opportunity has arisen in our new Traralgon office for a Lawyer or Senior Lawyer within the Gippsland Region to join Djirra’s Aboriginal Family Violence Legal Service (AFVLS) — providing culturally safe, trauma informed legal support to Aboriginal women impacted by family violence and sexual assault across child protection, family law, victims of crime, and family violence intervention matters.
+- An exciting opportunity has arisen in our Mildura Office for a Senior Lawyer to join Djirra’s Aboriginal Family Violence Legal Service (AFVLS) — providing culturally safe, trauma informed legal support to Aboriginal women impacted by family violence and sexual assault across child protection, family law, victims of crime, and family violence intervention matters.

 About the Role